foolip/mdn-bcd-collector/DESIGN.md

 You can define a custom method to test the interface instance itself via `__test`.
 The `__test` should be a return statement that returns `true` or `false`.
 If no `__test` is defined, it will default to `return !!instance`.

 Each member can have a custom test by defining a property as the member name.
 Like `__test`, it should be a return statement that returns `true` or `false`.
 If no custom test is defined, it will default to `return instance && 'MEMBER' in instance`.

-The member tests can also be an object that includes a `__test` string and various other strings for behavioral subtests (such as arguments to constructors).
+Additional members and submembers can be defined using the `__additional` property.
+If there is a subfeature to an API or one of its members, such as "api.AudioContext.AudioContext.latencyHint", that simply cannot be defined within IDL, you can include this object and specify tests for such subfeatures.

-Each test will compile into a function as follows: `function() {__base + __test/MEMBER}`
+Each test will compile into a function as follows: `function() {__base + __test/MEMBER/SUBFEATURE}`

 Example: